Cyklan/Cyklan/README.md

 ### Current Project

-Songrequest Studio - a widget for streamers to show what music is currently playing.
+Photosynthesis - a go cli representation and bot for the board game photosynthesis

 ### Other tidbits